 Pupils have an opportunity to discover what working life is like in the healthcare sector.
 The work experience programme offers a flexible range of options – from a one-day taster session up to two weeks, and covers all of the working disciplines that the Trust has to offer.

-You must specify which department/area you would like to undertake your placement in to process your application, this should also include the dates for your placement.
+On submitting a work experience application you must specify which department/area you would like to undertake your placement in to process your application, this should also include the dates for your placement.
 Failure to submit these details may result in your application being delayed.

-Please note in order to work within Clinical areas you must be aged 16 years or over.
+In order to work within Clinical areas you must be aged 16 years or over.

 All work experience candidates will be fully supervised, providing assistance that is appropriate to their age and experience.
 Needless to say, pupils will never be exposed to anything harmful.
 However, they will gain a valuable insight into the potential for a wide range of careers within the Trust.